ham2k/polo.ham2k.com/content/en/docs/polo-features/emojis.md

 ---
 title: Emojis
 weight: 6
-description: What to the emojis in the log mean?
+description: What do the emojis in the log mean?

 ---